Tributes to ‘beloved’ man, 26, shot dead outside flats as CCTV of suspect released

 Detective Inspector Jason Fitzpatrick said: “I know that someone knows who killed Daneche and I am hoping that seeing the images of the suspect, before Daneche’s life was so cruelly taken, prompts them to do the right thing and come forward.

 “Given that there are so many ways to provide information, including with guaranteed anonymity, it is hard to imagine why anyone would protect a murderer.
-If you can help please don’t hesitate, just share what you know.”
+If you can help please don’t hesitate; just share what you know.”

-Tison was shot outside a block of flats on Brucker Street in Queen’s Park on 19 July.
+Mr Tison was shot outside a block of flats on Brucker Street in Queen’s Park on 19 July.

-Police were called to the scene shortly before 2am and found Tison had already been taken to hospital, where he died.
+Police were called to the scene shortly before 2am and found Mr Tison had already been taken to hospital, where he died.

 The 26-year-old died from a gunshot wound to the heart, according to a post-mortem.
 He was also shot in the back.